-The now permanently extended IRA Charitable Rollover law allows individuals 70½ or older to give up to $100,000 directly from their IRA to one or more qualified charities without paying federal income tax on the withdrawal.
-Donors who wish to make a gift to benefit the campus, college, or program of their choice, or who are fulfilling an existing pledge, may choose to make a qualified charitable distribution from their IRA.
+If you’d like to make a gift to benefit the University of Minnesota campus, college, or program of your choice, or if you’re fulfilling an existing pledge, you may choose to make a qualified charitable distribution from your IRA.

-- Only traditional IRAs are eligible.
-However, owners of other types of qualified plans may roll assets into a new IRA to allow them to make gifts if such a rollover is otherwise permitted.
-Donors should consult with their advisor before doing so.
+Only traditional IRAs are eligible.
+However, owners of other types of qualified plans may roll assets into a new IRA to make gifts if such a rollover is permitted.
+Please consult with your advisor before doing so.

-- Donors must ask their plan administrator to make a direct transfer of funds to a qualified public charity.
+You must request a direct transfer of funds from your plan administrator to a qualified public charity.
 It is important not to withdraw funds before making a gift.

-- To qualify for tax-free treatment, donors cannot receive goods, services, or a personal benefit (such as tickets for events) in return for the IRA charitable rollover gift.
+You cannot receive goods or services, or a personal benefit (such as tickets for events) in return for the gift.

-To make a gift to the University from an IRA, contact your IRA plan administrator and request a direct qualified charitable distribution from the IRA account to the University of Minnesota Foundation, a 501(c)(3) organization.
-Our Tax ID number is 41-6042488.
+Contact your IRA plan administrator and request a direct qualified charitable distribution from the IRA account to the University of Minnesota Foundation, a 501(c)(3) organization, with tax ID number 41-6042488.

 Mail the check to: